carsten-wenderdel/wildbg/README.md

 #### kutuama.com

-Click the practice button and select the wildbg bot at https://kutuama.com.
+Click the play vs bot button and enjoy the wildbg bot at https://kutuama.com.
 No need to download a client or register.

 #### bgammon.org